apache/accumulo-website/README.md

 mvn -q clean compile exec:java
 ```

-The command takes a bit to run because it starts a MiniAccumuloCluster each time.
+The above command will compile the project and run a MiniAccumuloCluster.

 MiniAccumuloCluster is a mini version of Accumulo that runs on your local filesystem.
 It should only be used for
 development purposes.
 Files and logs used by MiniAccumuloCluster can be seen in the generated directory: